Christiantyemele/GraphFlow/README.md

 ![Banner](./assets/banner2.png)

-GraphFlow is a Rust CLI demo built with [Pocket Flow](https://github.com/The-Pocket/PocketFlow).
-It turns short natural-language descriptions or edge lists into graph structures using LLMs, with tiered routing:
+GraphFlow is a Rust CLI demo built with It turns short natural-language descriptions or edge lists into graph structures using LLMs, with tiered routing:

 - Free tier uses Anthropic Claude (Haiku by default)
 - Pro tier uses OpenAI (GPT-4o by default)